|Questions and Answers|

 Question No. 30.
 What is Tripitakas?

 Answer : The sacred book Buddhism is called the Tripitaka (Tipitaka in Pali).
-It is also called the Pali Canon, after the language in which it was first written.
 It is written in an ancient Indian language called 'Pali' which is very close to the language that the Gautam Buddha himself spoke.
 It has three parts as follows:

 (1) Vinaya Potaka - Rules of monastic discipline for monks,